 Exterior Boat Detailing Steps

 Choose a nice, sunny day to detail a boat so that you won’t be interrupted by the weather and the protective coatings can dry fast.
 Another option is to work indoors and use the help of big electric fans.
-When you have decided the best time and place, grab the products and follow the procedure skillful boat detailers below.
+When you have decided on the best time and place, grab the products and follow the procedure of skillful boat detailers below.

 Step 1: Wash the boat thoroughly